 Grab an eSIM!

-Located at the centre of the Chuo Ward, Daimyo is, without a doubt, the coolest neighborhood in Fukuoka.
+Located at the centre of the Chuo Ward, Daimyo is, without a doubt, the coolest neighbourhood in Fukuoka.

-Daimyo is a neighborhood brimming with boutiques.
-It is the unofficial fashion capital of Fukuoka and is where you can enjoy an afternoon of lively people watching and feasting on quirky, unique and off-the-wall fashions.
+Daimyo is a neighbourhood brimming with boutiques.
+It is the unofficial fashion capital of Fukuoka and is where you can enjoy an afternoon of people-watching people dressed in quirky, unique and off-the-wall fashions.
 Daimyo residents boast a distinct style and flair, which makes it the ideal destination for fashion inspiration.

 Daimyo, Fukuoka